 Level vs decreasing term

-If you just require cover which decreases in line with your mortgage and do not need to provide your dependents with an additional lump sum, decreasing term cover may be a better option.
+If you just require cover which decreases in line with your mortgage and does not need to provide your dependents with an additional lump sum, decreasing term cover may be a better option.

 Decreasing term is usually cheaper than level term cover.
-This is because the sum insured decreases over time and therefore the risk of the insurer having to issue a big pay out is reduced.
+This is because the sum insured decreases over time and therefore the risk of the insurer having to issue a big pay out reduces.